 Is it normal for my toddler to refuse to eat?

-A child will usually choose a more familiar, fun, and safe food when given the chance.
+A child will usually choose a more familiar, fun, and safe food when given the option.
 But if you pair safe foods with other ones, they can gently expand their accepted food range.
-Or, at the very least, have those exposures to other foods (even if they don’t eat them yet).
+Or, at the very least, have exposures to other foods (even if they don’t eat them yet).

 This is a very reliable method if you do it regularly.
 I do realize this is hard when it’s 6 p.m. and your little one hasn’t eaten a thing for dinner.
 If that happens and they legitimately seem hungry after dinner, wait at least 30 minutes (so they don’t feel rewarded for refusing dinner) and offer a super boring bedtime snack like a banana.
 If they are hungry enough for boring food, you know they are hungry!